Huegoxaga/notes/cloud-services/aws.md

 It hosts and maintain SQL Database server.

 - When a new database is registered, be default it is set to private.
 It can be set to public by modifying the instance.
+- Double check VPC and SG for database created in a new region.

 ## CloudWatch